giacomo-gcad/dopa_workflow/cep_analysis/README.md

 	+ [SeaSurface temperature](sst_tiles_selected.txt) (presently not analysed with CEP)

-	For Global Surface Water, analysis is delimited to actually existing GSW tiles:
+	For Global Surface Water, analysis is limited to actually existing GSW tiles:

 		for eid in {109..612}
 		  do this and that